Indispensable Recruitment Campus presents,

 Executive Assistant - Exceldor

-Over the years, I have also made it my mission to help the managers I work with be better at their jobs every day.
+Over the years, I have also made it my mission to help the managers I work with become better at their jobs every day.
 I truly believe that the right assistant can have a positive impact on a manager, on a team and even on a company.
 I try to make a difference every day.

 Executive Assistant - VMware